 Fortunately, sensory stimulation activities can also help you improve your proprioception.

 One effective exercise is to close your eyes and have another person move your arm or leg.
-Then, try to tell what position it is in.
-For example, after they move it, you would tell the person “my leg is straight” or “my arm is above my head.”
+Your task is to state the direction in which the body part is moved.
+For example, after they move it, you would tell the person “my arm is above my head.”

 Finally, open your eyes to see if you were correct.
 If you were not, try to remember what that movement felt like, as this will help retrain your brain.
 Repeat ten times.